erdos-project/erdos/python/doc/source/operators.rst

 Operators
 =========

-ERDOS operators process received data, and use streams to broadcast Messages to downstream operators.
+ERDOS operators process received data, and use streams to broadcast :py:class:`erdos.Message` and :py:class:`erdos.WatermarkMessage` objects to downstream operators.
 We provide a standard library of operators for common dataflow patterns under :py:mod:`erdos.operator`.
 While the standard operators are general and versatile, some applications may implement custom operators to better optimize performance and take fine-grained control over exection.

-Operators are structures which implement a certain communication pattern.
+Operators are implemented as classes which implement a certain communication pattern.
+The built-in operators are subclassed based on the wanted communication pattern.
 For example, the `SendOp` from
 `python/examples/simple_pipeline.py <https://github.com/erdos-project/erdos/blob/master/python/examples/simple_pipeline.py>`_
 implements a :py:class:`erdos.operator.Source` operator because it does not receive any data, and sends messages on a single output stream.

+* The :py:class:`erdos.operator.Source` operator is used to write data on a single :py:class:`erdos.WriteStream`.
+* The :py:class:`erdos.operator.Sink` operator is used to read data from a single :py:class:`erdos.ReadStream`.
+* The :py:class:`erdos.operator.OneInOneOut` operator is used to read data from a single :py:class:`erdos.ReadStream` and write data on a single :py:class:`erdos.WriteStream`.
+* The :py:class:`erdos.operator.TwoInOneOut` operator is used to read data from 2 :py:class:`erdos.ReadStream`
+  s and write data on a single :py:class:`erdos.WriteStream`.
+* The :py:class:`erdos.operator.OneInTwoOut` operator is used to read data from a single :py:class:`erdos.ReadStream` s and write data on 2 :py:class:`erdos.WriteStream` s.

 Operators can support both push and pull-based models of execution by implementing methods defined for each operator.
 By implementing callbacks